TrellixVulnTeam/swahilipython_SCMU/Doc/library/logging.rst

 each handler also creates a lock to serialize access to its underlying I/O.

-If you are implementing asynchronous signal handlers using the :mod:`signal` module, you may not be able to use logging from within such handlers.
-This is because lock implementations in the :mod:`threading` module are not always re-entrant, and so cannot be invoked from such signal handlers.
+If you are implementing asynchronous signal handlers using the :mod:`signal` module, you may not be able to use logging kutoka within such handlers.
+This is because lock implementations in the :mod:`threading` module are not always re-entrant, and so cannot be invoked kutoka such signal handlers.

 Module-Level Functions